Printable Montessori Continent 3-Part Cards Make Geography Fun

 And according to my kids, coloring the continents is fun, too!

-Our printable Montessori continents 3-part cards are available in our family’s 3 languages, English, Chinese, and Korean!
+Our printable Montessori continents 3-part cards are available in our family’s three languages: English, Chinese, and Korean!
 They’ve been carefully designed to be the perfect size for little hands.
 In each language version, the words are large and readable.

-I’ll share tips on how to make the most of the Montessori continent printables to help your child or student build a love of learning!
+I’ll share tips on making the most of the Montessori continent printables to help your child or student build a love of learning!

 What’s the meaning behind Montessori continent colors?